 Both herbs and spices have bioactive properties that contribute to their health benefits.
 For example, cinnamon has been shown to have anti-inflammatory and antioxidant properties, while oregano has antimicrobial and antifungal properties.

-In cooking, you need to grasp the differences between herb or spice.
+In cooking, you need to grasp the differences between herbs and spices.
 It’s all about how you use them to jazz up your dishes!
 You often use herbs in dishes that need a subtle flavor boost, like soups, stews, and sauces.
 It’s all about that gentle touch!
 You use spices in dishes that crave a stronger, more pungent flavor, like curries, marinades, and rubs.
 They’re the flavor powerhouses!

 It’s also important to note that some plants can be both an herb and a spice at the same time.
 People consider coriander leaves as an herb, but they see coriander seeds as a spice.